codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 ### Customer environment
 The customer environment that communicates with the Codefresh Runtime and the Codefresh Platform, generally includes:
-* Ingress controller for ingress-based hybrid runtimes
+* Ingress controller for ingress hybrid runtimes
   The ingress controller is configured on the same Kubernetes cluster as the Codefresh Runtime, and implements the ingress traffic rules for the Codefresh Runtime.
   See [Ingress controller requirements]({{site.baseurl}}/docs/runtime/requirements/#ingress-controller).
 * Managed clusters